Skip to main content

 CompanyCityWorkersTypeDate

-The single largest action involved American Airlines at its Ft.
+The largest notice was filed by American Airlines at its Ft.
 Worth facility, reporting 4,500 affected workers.
 Continental Airlines - Houston followed with 2,124 workers.

 Trend & Outlook